GryBsh/NabuNetSim/README.md

     not accepting the non-standard rate.
 It seems to work better this way on Windows too, and may become the default on all platforms in the future.
   - > !!
 This has no effect on the TCP Adaptor !!
+- SendDelay: The delay in iterations between each byte sent in "Slower Send" mode.
+  - > For Serial the default is 500, for TCP it is 200,000.
+  - > I don't know why MAME is 400x slower than the real thing, but it is.

 > !!
 It can run as many adaptors as you're system can handle.
 But you'll need to configure them all. !!